 Step 2: In a small bowl, add your wet ingredients and whisk to blend.

 Step 3: Add the wet ingredients and mix well.
 Your dough should form a stiff ball.
 So far everything is going according to plan!
 Wrap the gluten free sugar cookie dough in plastic wrap and refrigerate for 2 hours.

-Step 4: Take the dough out of the refrigerator and then preheat the oven to 350º F. Line your cookie sheet with parchment paper.
+Step 4: Take the dough out of the refrigerator and then preheat the oven to 350º F. Line your

 Use a cookie scoop to drop balls of cold dough onto a parchment-lined cookie baking sheet.
 Press down in the middle of each sugar cookie and add thick baker's sugar to each middle.